hellopablo/related-content/README.md

 }
 ```

-We might want to extract the `categories` and `topics` IDs as relation nodes.
+We might want to describe the `categories` and `topics` IDs as relationship nodes.
 In this example, the analyser would look like this:

 ```php
 namespace App\RelatedContent\Analysers;